h2o/h2o/README.md

 libyrmcds is a [memcached][] client library written in C.
 This is a companion to [yrmcds][], a memcached compatible KVS.

+In addition to the library itself, a client program called `yc` is included.

 Features
 --------